 It is easy to see that this algorithm computes a definitional tree for each function since the number of rules is reduced in each recursive call and it keeps the invariant that the left-hand sides of the current set of rules are always instances of the current call pattern.

 Note that the algorithm gt is not strictly conform with the pattern matching strategy of functional languages like Haskell.
-For instance, it generates for the rules the definitional tree
+For instance, it generates for the rules f 0 0 = 0f x 1 = 0 the definitional tree